SayStudent.com

 You must determine your dependent and independent status before completing the FAFSA form:

-See dependent vs. independent status: Step 1
+See dependent vs. independent status: step 1

 Dependent Status: